Victor Harbor, South Australia: Entertainment

-Government

-In 2016, the resident population in the town of Victor Harbor was 4,233 but over the summer holiday season the population almost triples.
-As at June 2018, the urban population for the built-up coastal area extending from Victor Harbor to Port Elliot and nearby Goolwa was 26,503, having increased at an average annual rate of 1.07% year-on-year over the preceding five years.
-The population of the local government area of the City of Victor Harbor is 14,954.
+21st century

+The beaches of Victor Harbor and nearby Port Elliot have been facing problems from rising seas.
+In November 2023, Victor Harbor mayor Moira Jenkins voiced strong opposition to a proposal for a $350 million marina in the town, citing risks to the environment.
+The project is promoted by local businessman Mark Taplin, who has stated that he wants to "enhance Victor Harbor."

+Governance

 Victor Harbor was declared a city in 2000.

-As a local government area, the City of Victor Harbor includes the surrounding rural area and the contiguous township of Encounter Bay as well as the town of Victor Harbor itself; its total area is 34,463 hectares.
-It shares boundaries with the District Council of Yankalilla and the Alexandrina Council.
+As a local government area, the City of Victor Harbor includes the surrounding rural area and the contiguous township of Encounter Bay as well as the town of Victor Harbor itself.
+Its total area is 34,463 hectares.
+It shares boundaries with the District Council of Yankalilla and Alexandrina Council.
 The city is in the state electoral district of Finniss and the federal Division of Mayo.

+Population

+In the 2021 Australian census, the resident population in the town (locality) of Victor Harbor was 4,520, of whom 53% were female.
+Over the summer holiday season the population almost triples.
+The urban population for the built-up coastal area extending from Victor Harbor to Port Elliot and nearby Goolwa was 28,363.

 Attractions

+Granite Island

 A popular site for visitors is Granite Island, which is connected to the mainland by a short tram/pedestrian causeway.
 The tram service is provided by the Victor Harbor Horse Drawn Tram, one of the very few horse-drawn tram routes remaining in public transit service.
 Granite island is home to a large colony of little penguins which are a popular attraction on the island.
 These penguins shelter on the island during the night, departing in the morning to hunt for fish before returning at sunset.
-Sadly this colony of penguins is now almost gone.
-At the last count in 2012, only seven were found.
-It is suspected that an increase in long-nosed fur seals in the area may be to blame, however incidents such as those in 1998 where locals apparently kicked several of them to death have also contributed.
+This colony of penguins has declined sharply, with only seven found in 2012.
+It is suspected that an increase in long-nosed fur seals in the area may be to blame; however, incidents such as those in 1998 where locals apparently kicked several of them to death have also contributed.
+A December 2022 survey estimated 22 birds on the island, with a different study putting the number at 26 that year.
+After 28 birds were counted in mid-2023, researchers were hopeful of a recovery in numbers.

+Cockle Train

 The SteamRanger Heritage Railway runs train services, most notably The Cockle Train between Victor Harbor and Goolwa, along the Victor Harbor railway line.